 Zinc and copper

 Copper and zinc don't work together — they actually compete for places to be absorbed in the small intestine.
-If there's a lot of zinc around, copper tends to lose out and a copper deficiency may develop.

 One way the knowledge of the copper-zinc interaction has been put into practice is in treating people with an eye condition called macular degeneration.
 Some people with the condition are prescribed a special vitamin-mineral combination, called AREDS.
 The combination has been shown to slow down progression of the disease, which can cause blindness.
 The AREDS pills include 80 mg of zinc, enough to cause a copper deficiency, so 2 mg of copper were added to the pills.